samuil4/ts-data-layer-model/README.md

 ## Why ?

 > Assuming you have a list of items returned from an API end point and you have to add UI only related properties (here called session props).
-When you need to save the modified data to the server we ususally do the following:
+When you need to save the modified data to the server we usually do the following:

 ```javascript
 // get an item